 The consumption of hydrazine during the routine orbit control is very low.
-Also after 10 years in orbit the fuel available would allow a continuation of the mission beyond 2008, including de-orbiting of the satellite.
+The fuel available would allow a continuation of the mission until 2007, including de-orbiting of the satellite.

-The most complete information about the ERS mission, system, instruments, its products, user services and latest news can be found at: http://earth.esa.int/ers/
+The most complete information about the ERS mission, system, instruments, its products, user services and latest news can be found at http://earth.esa.int/ers/

-3. - STATUS OF THE ENVISAT MISSION
+3. - STATUS OF THE ENVISAT PROGRAM